krist00fer/ef-01-git/docs/instructions-easy.md

 # If you need to push additional changes you can just use git push directly from this branch.
 ```

 18. Use GitHub's User Interface to create a Pull Request - Your changes should now be visible in your repository on GitHub. *Important: Make sure you are looking at your forked repository and not the original repository since your changes won't be there yet.*.
 On your repositories main page, you can see a button named `Branch: master`, you can click on that one to `checkout` another branch in the user interface. *Notice that clicking and changing things in this web user interface will not automatically change things on your local repository.* Another button that has now been enabled on your GitHub Repository is the `Compare & pull request`.
-This  button has been highlighten since GitHub have understood that you have made changes that hasn't yet been accepted by the repository that you `forked` from.
-Click on that button to start the registration of your `Pull Request`or `PR`.
+This button has been highlighted since GitHub have understood that you have made changes that hasn't yet been accepted by the repository that you `forked` from.
+Click on that button to start the registration of your `Pull Request` or `PR`.
 Make sure the title of your `PR` describes what changes you have done and make sure the description even more tells what changes you are proposing and why.
 Once you are done click the `Create pull request` button to finally create the pull request.

 19. Some human interaction required - You have now asked the maintainers of your source (upstream) repository to take a look at the changes you are suggesting.
 Depending on your suggestions, time constraints from the maintainers, etc. some time might pass here.
 The `pull request` you created in the above step was given a number so you can always get back to this `PR` later to check the status.
 It's not uncommon that you'll receive a comment or question in the chat system attached to the `PR`and it's up to you to monitor that.
 If you have done everything correctly and there are no questions asked then your PR might be accepted and merged into the repository and your mission is complete.
 If you are asked to do additional tasks (for example if your `PR` breaks the build) then go fix those changes locally and push them to your fork.
 As soon as your fork is updated, then the PR will be updated as well.

 > Contributing to someone else's repository is equally much a social game as a technical challenge.
 Being nice, following the rules, etc. will give your PR much higher chance of being accepted than the other way around.

-20. Synchronize local repository - At some point, your PR will hopefully be accepted and incorporated into the master branch of the upstream repository and your assignement is done.
+20. Synchronize local repository - At some point, your PR will hopefully be accepted and incorporated into the master branch of the upstream repository and your assignment is done.
 If you wanted to continue there are a few steps needed to clean up your local and forked repository.

 ```bash
 # Switch to the master branch